Human–canine bond

-Human–canine bonding is the relationship between dogs and humans.
-This relationship can be traced back to at least 15,000 years ago, to the Bonn-Oberkassel dog, who was found buried alongside two humans.
-For centuries, dogs have been considered man's best friend.
-This is most evident in western countries, such as the United States, where over 48% of households have a pet dog.
+The human–canine bond is rooted in the domestication of the dog, which began occurring through their long-term association with hunter-gatherers more than 30,000–40,000 years ago.
+The earliest known relationship between dogs and humans is attested by the 1914 discovery of the Bonn–Oberkassel dog, who was buried alongside two humans in modern-day Oberkassel, Germany, approximately 15,000 years ago.
+For centuries, the phrase "man's best friend" has commonly been used to refer to dogs, as they were the first species and the only large carnivore to have been domesticated.
+This companionship is most evident in Western countries, such as the United States, where 44% of households were found to be keeping at least one dog as a pet.

-The human-canine relationship is not necessarily always a positive one; dogs can be viewed in an extremely negative light depending on the region.
-On average, females tend to have more positive attitudes toward dogs as opposed to males, and studies have demonstrated that both dogs and humans release oxytocin while spending time together.
+On average, female humans tend to have more positive attitudes towards dogs than male humans do, but studies have demonstrated that both dogs and humans release oxytocin while spending quality time together.
 This release of oxytocin is correlated with the formation of a strong social bond.
-Canines are capable of discriminating between positive and negative human facial expressions and will react accordingly.
-Dogs appear in religions all over the world, particularly in Mesoamerican folklore and myth, signifying the deep reverence humans all over the world and throughout history have for them.
+Canines are capable of distinguishing between positive and negative human facial expressions and will react accordingly.
+Dogs appear in religions all over the world, particularly in Mesoamerican folklore and myth, thus signifying the deep reverence that humans all over the world have had and continue to have for them.
+Despite this relationship's significance throughout history, it is not necessarily always a positive one; dogs can be viewed in an extremely negative light, depending on the region.